lamaydt1986/Synchronization-of-Christoffel-words/README.md

 - **transpose**: Transposes a matrix (list of lists).
   - Input: A matrix (list of lists of equal lengths)
   - Output: A transposed matrix.

-- **checkSynchro**: check synchronization function: Synchronized iff all sum of cols == 1.
+- **checkSynchro**: Check synchronization function: Synchronized iff all sum of cols == 1.
   - Input: A Christoffel word matrix (list of Christoffel word lists)
-  - Output: True or False depending on whether that list is synchronized
+  - Output: True or False depending on whether that list is synchronized.

 - **shift**: Shifts a row by one index.
   - Input: Any list
   - Output: A right shift of the list by one index.
-  - Example: input([1,0,0,1,0,0,1]) ----> output([1,1,0,0,1,0,0])
+  - Example: input([1,0,0,1,0,0,1]) → output([1,1,0,0,1,0,0])

 - **shiftBy**: Shifts a list by n indices.
   - Input: Any list
   - Output: A right shift of the list by n indices.

-- **allShifts**: generates all possible shifts for a list
+- **allShifts**: Generates all possible shifts for a list.
   - Input: Any list
-  - Output: all possible shifts for that list.
+  - Output: All possible shifts for that list.

 - **shiftOb**: Shifts an orbit by n iterations.
   - Input: An orbit list